amberhe613/Cyelp/README.md

 3. Search exsiting resturants.
 4. Leave reviews about resturants and edit or delete comments whenever users need.
 5. Rate resturants on a five-star rating scale according to food quality, service and etc.
-6. Login with facebook account or google account.
+6. Login with github and google account.
 7. Display resturant location on Google Maps.